 CIEH has been consistently engaging widely across the nations to push this issue to the top of the government agenda.

 Over the last few years, we campaigned hard around the Government's flagship Environment Bill, which is the first of its kind for over 20 years.
 We focussed on two key elements of the Bill - air quality, and the proposed new Office of Environmental Protection (OEP).
-We demanded the UK Government introduced more ambitious targets for reducing emissions of PM2.5, among other pollutants, and have met with the Chief Medical Officer to talk about the need to widen the discourse on air quality to include domestic wood burning and agricultural activity.
+We demanded the UK Government introduce more ambitious targets for reducing emissions of PM2.5 and other harmful pollutants, and have met with the Chief Medical Officer to talk about the need to widen the discourse on air quality to include domestic wood burning and agricultural activity.
 So far, the Government has simply not done enough to address this growing crisis.

 We've been working closely with the Department for Environment, Food and Rural Affairs (Defra) to get the views of our members to the heart of government, and to feed into their consultations and roundtables with stakeholders.
 We have worked closely with colleagues at the Association of Directors of Public Health, and the Association of Directors of Environment, Economy, Planning and Transport in emphasising the integrated way in which air quality impacts local authorities and public health.
 We’ve secured opportunities for CIEH representatives to give evidence to the Environmental Audit Committee on indoor and outdoor air quality targets and have been building alliances with other campaigning organisations, such as Client Earth, the Nitrogen Collaboration and the Healthy Air Campaign.